jdiazcano/laguna/README.md

 ## Laguna
 Agnostic and pluggable project generator for all kind of projects with a centralized repository.
-100% written in Kotlin Multiplatform with support for Mac (Linux/JVM incoming)
+100% written in Kotlin Multiplatform with support for Mac and Linux (JVM is planned)

 Features: